xiaohui-zhangxh/ruby_llm/docs/guides/chat.md

 # Now the AI will follow these instructions in all responses
 response = chat.ask "How do I handle file operations in Ruby?"

-# You can add multiple system messages or update them during the conversation
+# You can add multiple system messages or update them during the conversation - available from 1.1.0
 chat.with_instructions "Always format your code using proper Ruby style conventions and include comments."

 # System prompts are especially useful for: